Back in the familiar wilderness

 there is a force of nature with the power to settle

-in memory of everyone who’s ever been defeated.
+and the memory of everyone who’s ever been defeated.

 Photograph by Jose Padua.